BMI 884, Biomedical data science professional skills

 - Provide evidence

-Course grade will be based on class participation (70%) and two homework assignments (30%).
+Course grade will be based solely on class participation.
+There will be no written homework assignments this semester.

 The class participation grade will be based on participation in each session, scored according to the following rubric: